lfph/implementers-forum/docs/getting-started.md

 * [**COVID Green**](https://github.com/covidgreen), used by Ireland, Northern Ireland, Gibraltar, Pennsylvania, Delaware

 All PHAs and their development teams are welcome to join the LFPH Implementer's Forum, whether they're using one of these projects, ENX, or another codebase.

+## Choose a Vendor

+Most PHAs choose to work with vendors for marketing, PR, and development.
+To see a list of which vendors other states have worked with, please request access to [this document](https://docs.google.com/spreadsheets/d/1S_uP4xwdEUqwcyFf8Zgh9hXnfEei2MnuqcX8rNaM6cI/edit?usp=sharing) using a .gov email address or message Jenny Wanger on the Slack channel.

 ## Key terminology